-\textbf{Conceptual remark.} As in the case $n=4$, a $D_5$–invariant quadratic interaction yields only \emph{two} distinct internal frequencies, each doubly degenerate (two $2$D $D_5$ doublets).
-Thus motions in the full internal phase space involve at most these two frequency branches.
-There is therefore no three--frequency resonance obstruction of the type that appears for $n=6$; instead, choreographic symmetry reduces to whether the active doublets can satisfy the $C_5$ phase-matching constraint simultaneously.
+As in the case $n=4$, the $D_5$-invariant quadratic interaction produces only two distinct internal frequencies, each doubly degenerate.
+Thus full internal motions involve at most two frequency branches, so the issue is not a three-frequency obstruction of the type appearing at $n=6$, but whether the active doublets can simultaneously satisfy the $C_5$ phase-matching condition.